The Völkisch Bloc

 Categories: ,

-The Völkisch movement was a Pan-Germanic ethnonationalist movement inspired by the idea of naturally grown ethnic communities rooted in folk traditions, environmentalism and a shared Germanic heritage.
+The Völkisch movement was a Pan-Germanic ethnonationalist movement inspired by the idea of naturally grown ethnic communities rooted in German folk traditions, environmentalism and a shared Germanic heritage.
 Flourishing during the interwar period, it aimed to preserve and celebrate the unique customs, language and mythology of the German people, while also promoting a return to rural living, self-sufficiency, and the revival of traditional crafts and arts.
 According to historian Nicholas Goodrick-Clarke (1985), Völkisch denoted the “national collectivity inspired by a common creative energy, feelings and sense of individuality.
 These metaphysical qualities were supposed to define the unique cultural essence of the German people.”

 Poster reads: